 The Sydney Mardi Gras Festival has so much going on between the 19th of February and 6th of March that it can sometimes be confusing to know where to start, and you may feel as though you’re missing out on something exciting somewhere.
 As well as the festival itself, there are a few other things you should keep in mind so as to ensure your Sydney Mardi Gras experience is one of the best.

-With over 20,000 international and interstate visitors to the festival each year, it’s no wonder that accommodation in and around the city can sometimes be book out months in advance.
+Accommodation With over 20,000 international and interstate visitors to the festival each year, it’s no wonder that accommodation in and around the city can sometimes be book out months in advance.
 Whether you’re looking to stay in a hotel, backpackers, serviced apartment, or even a boat on the harbour, you’re best off ensuring that your accommodation is book and confirmed nice and early.
 Be sure to check out the events you’re interested in participating in, and where they are in conjunction with your proposed accommodation.
 The last thing you want to be doing is travelling for extended periods just to get to that awesome party because your accommodation is too far out of the city.

-It’s no secret that the Sydney Mardi Gras brings out some of the most fabulous and awe-inspiring outfits seen anywhere in the world.
+What to wear It’s no secret that the Sydney Mardi Gras brings out some of the most fabulous and awe-inspiring outfits seen anywhere in the world.
 The most important thing to remember is to dress comfortably and be yourself.
 You needn’t dress up in a particular style or fashion just to impress others.
 The best thing to do is dress in clothes you love and enjoy, and the rest will fall into place.
 Being yourself is a key factor to the way you dress yourself.
 On the other hand, if you enjoy dressing up and want to show off a bit of flair, the Mardi Gras Festival is definitely somewhere you can get away with wearing an outlandish outfit or two; nothing will be over the top here!

-There are various different events to explore during the Mardi Gras season, so no matter whether you love the theatre, dancing, art, or just relaxing in the park, there will be an event to make you feel at home and comfortable being yourself.
+Events There are various different events to explore during the Mardi Gras season, so no matter whether you love the theatre, dancing, art, or just relaxing in the park, there will be an event to make you feel at home and comfortable being yourself.
 There are plenty of theatrical works playing at selected theatres and venues across the city, and some of the art galleries will also be showcasing some beautiful and inspiring artworks that you can peruse over your stay here.
 Some of the key events that shouldn’t be missed in Mardi Gras season are:

 Proudly supported by ANZ Bank, Fair Day is on Sunday the 21st of February at Victoria Park in Camperdown.
 More than 80,000 people often find themselves here, enjoying one of the most relaxed and atmospheric events of the festival.
 It’s one of the most-loved events of the festival and is a great event for the whole family.